mlrep/imb-drift-20/README.md

 Two sets of streams are required: the real streams and the semi-synthetic streams.
 Both can be downloaded from: https://drive.google.com/drive/folders/1pFnKnKWR30_KnNpUvhW4LhCqSoly738m?usp=sharing

-Send us an email in case of any problem: *mlrep.contact@gmail.com*

 ### Generating new semi-synthtetic streams

 New benchmarks can be generated based on the real ones, using a given script.